How to Reduce Your Carbohydrate Intake to Lose Body Fat

 Reducing your carbohydrate intake isn’t always easy if you have certain dietary habits.

-However, by bearing in mind these recommendations, you can limit your intake and lose body fat more easily.
+However, by bearing these recommendations in mind, you can limit your intake and lose body fat more easily.

 Designing a healthy diet with controlled calorie intake is the best way to fight excess weight.

-Be sure to include all nutrient groups in your diet.
+Be sure to include all food groups in your diet.